sunbingchuan/simple-bean/README.md

 when I was learning Spring ,I got the idea to make a simple bean manager.

-Things for Spring ,I believe it will become better and more useful.
+Thangks for Spring ,I believe it will become better and more useful.

+If you have any Suggestions and opinions, please contact me.
+My email is 1254598551@qq.com.